 Here, we have summed up 8 tools that a mobile app testing professional must know in 2018.

-Appium is an open source automation tool that works for both iOS and Android.
+Appium is an open-source automation tool that works for both iOS and Android.
 It also works for native and hybrid iOS applications.
 It works exactly like a selenium server and runs at the background of the application.
 Java, Ruby on Rail, Python, C#, C++, etc. are the programming languages supported by Appium.

 It works on any testing framework and uses standard automation APIs.
 Like Selenium, Appium is easy to learn to use.
 You do not have to install anything on the device and recompile your applications repeatedly.
 You just can run it and test your app, it is that simple.
 Selenium WebDriver JSON wire protocol also can be used in Appium.
 The main feature of Appium is, it can be integrated with other apps easily.

 Robotium is an awesome open source tool for black-box testing of Android-based apps.
-Testers can write black box test scripts for multiple scenarios with the help of Robotium.
+Testers can write black-box test scripts for multiple scenarios with the help of Robotium.
 It offers good support online for testers.

 Robotium is very easy to write test cases as you have to add the class name and provide the path of the library where the class exists.
 The UI and functional test scripts were written by Robotium are robust, compact and powerful.
 The only drawback of using Robotium is, it does not offer functions for a lock or unlock a mobile device.

-For user interface of Android native as well as hybrid applications, Selendroid is used for automating the test scripts.
+For the user interface of Android native as well as hybrid applications, Selendroid is used for automating the test scripts.
 It uses Selenium 2 for client API tests and hence it is completely compatible with the JSON wire protocol.

 UI elements can be traced using two different locators.
 The same as Selenium, it supports the hot plug-in of multiple software devices.
 The most important feature of Selendroid is: it can interact with multiple Android applications and devices at the same time.

 To test mobile devices on cloud platforms, Kobiton is an excellent tool.
 Kobiton can be used for manual as well as automated testing of a mobile application both native and hybrid ones.
-It is a unique tool which gives access to the real devices; it captures the activity logs of the running test sessions during the testing phases.
+It is a unique tool that gives access to the real devices; it captures the activity logs of the running test sessions during the testing phases.
 But this too is not completely free.
 Testers can purchase prepaid testing time for as low as $10.

 It is cloud-based, and therefore, it is accessible from anywhere and very easy to use.
-It is affordable and advanced mobile application testing tool in the market.
+It is an affordable and advanced mobile application testing tool in the market.
 Kobiton supports from Appium 1.6.4 and it offers device internal lab management for using the internal devices properly.

 Frank allows integration with CI and is able to run the tests on the simulator as well as on the device.
 An excellent live inspection tool called Symbiote is included in the tool.
 It also empowers the mobile app testers to record the video of the tests to visualize the functionality is working or not.

-Monkey Talk is not a new name in the mobile testing market and it is a very good open source tool for testing iOS and Android apps with ease.
+Monkey Talk is not a new name in the mobile testing market and it is a very good open-source tool for testing iOS and Android apps with ease.
 Acquired in 2015 by Oracle, the tool is however known as CloudMonkey at present.
 It helps you perform everything starting from functional tests, to data-driven tests to smoke or acceptance tests.

 Cloud Monkey interface and simulator is very simple and easy to understand with an excellent interface.
-It provides an IDE which allows running or recording the test scripts perfectly.
-It supports device connected to the network through LAN or tethering etc. A single script is needed to be written for both Android and iOS.
+It provides an IDE that allows running or recording the test scripts perfectly.
+It supports devices connected to the network through LAN or tethering etc. A single script is needed to be written for both Android and iOS.
 Junit, Jenkin, and Hudson can be used for continuous integration using Cloud Monkey.
 It also can generate XML, HTML and JUnit reports.
 Cloud Monkey could be used to capture screenshots of the bugs or test failures during the script runs.

 KIF or KeptItFunctional is another integration testing framework built for IOS mobile apps.
 It uses the language objective C and it provides direct integration with the XCTests.
 It offers optimized and maximized integration with the framework reducing the number of layers to be built for continuous integration.
 It also has an active coding community online and good support backings.
 KIF uses standard OCUnit testing targets for testing the applications.
 It has a good command line and CI.